yadavj795/spark-twitter-realtime-analyzer/README.md

 ### How to run?

-Once we have above pre-reqs completed, all he have to do is start the cluster, rest will be taken care by bootstrap script.
-We can then import the notebook json file in Zeppeline and start using those SQL queries.
+Once we have above pre-reqs completed, all we have to do is to start the cluster, rest will be taken care by the bootstrap script.
+We can then import the notebook json file in Zeppeline and start using SQL queries.